Isn't authorization part of authentication?

 Authentication code is mostly isolated from the rest of the application code.
 That makes it easier to maintain, update or replace if necessary.
 Authorization logic, on the other hand, is usually tied to the rest of the application code, simply because it gates particular actions that take place in various places in the codebase.
 This makes authorization a more complex problem to tackle - compared to authentication.

 To summarize: Authentication and authorization are related but separate processes in the overall security model of an application.
 One asks "who the user is?" and the other "what is the user allowed to do?".
 Each of these processes is subject to a different set of considerations and requirements.
 Unlike authentication, there are very few authorization standards, and so it continues to be an open problem that a lot of developers choose to tackle from scratch.
 Luckily, Aserto can help!
-Sign up to our beta to learn more.
+Sign up to learn more.

 Building RBAC in Node

 If you're looking to implement RBAC with Node.js, there are many options to choose from.
 In this post, we'll review some of the existing tools in the Node.js ecosystem.

 So you’ve decided to build authorization into your application.
 Sounds pretty straightforward, right?
 All it takes is a couple of tables in the database for roles and permissions, and we should be fine.
 Let’s take a deeper look at some design considerations you should be aware of from the get-go.

 Edge Authorizers are autonomous authorizer instances running as close to your application as possible.
 In this post, we'll discuss the benefits of using edge authorizers and review the process that allows the control plane to discover new edge authorizers as well as keep them up to date with policy and user information.